RustFestEU/blog.rustfest.eu/_posts/2019-07-22-cfp-for-barcelona.md

 We are looking for people hosting workshops on interesting topics all around Rust.

 Workshops will be happening in the afternoon of both Saturday and Sunday.
-Therefore workshops can be on a single afternoon, can be repeated on the second day or can potentitally stretch across both days.
+Therefore workshops can be on a single afternoon, can be repeated on the second day or can potentially stretch across both days.
 Please let us know what is suitable for your proposal.

 ## Ticket sales